Homotopy Type Theory 2016

 This is the website for the student seminar on ``Homotopy Type Theory'' which will be offered at the University of Amsterdam in April and May of 2016.

 A list of possible presentation topics can be found here.

 Room: ILLC, Science Park F2.43

 ContentsThis course will be devoted to type theory, in particular some recent developments in connecting the topic to homotopy theory.
 Type theory dates back to the work of Russell from the 1920s, but in the hands of Per Martin-Löf it became a foundational system for constructive mathematics.
 But at the same time, type theory can also be seen as a programming language and lies at the basis of proof assistants, such as Agda and Coq.
 Homotopy type theory refers to some recent work aiming to further understand and extend type theory by introducing concepts from category and homotopy theory (algebraic topology).
 New concepts which have appeared include higher inductives types and Voevodsky's univalence axiom; also, they lead to a new ("synthetic") way of doing homotopy theory.
 The idea of the course is be flexible as regards as to its precise contents.
 We will at least look at categorical models, but we will also look at more syntactic developments.
 But the precise contents will depend on the interests of the participants.

-FormatThe format of the course will be that of a student seminar, in which the lecturer will give some lectures, but most of the course will consist of presentations given by students, for which they will prepare a handout.
+FormatThe format of the course will be that of a student seminar, in which the lecturer will give some lectures, but most of the course will consist of presentations given by students.

 To teaching page.